 This is one of several cheap ways to block neighbours’ view!
 Corrugated metal is very affordable, and you can find it at most hardware stores.

-A corrugated metal fence will take some work to install, though – you may need to enlist some construction or landscaping services.
+A corrugated metal fence will take some work to install, though – you may need to enlist some construction or tree removal services.
 The industrial aesthetic isn’t for everyone, either.
 And you’ll need to maintain these since rain can make them rust, so paint them beforehand!

 If you are building a fence, though, make sure to check local building codes beforehand.
 You may have to consider other materials or other methods of blocking out your neighbour’s view depending on regulations.